randomBrainstormer/MMM-GoogleCalendar/README.md

 Yes.
 Any calendar the authorizing Google account can read can be added to the `calendars` array, including Google's regional holiday calendars (`en.usa#holiday@group.v.calendar.google.com`), shared calendars, and anything under **Other calendars** in your Google Calendar settings.
 See [Holidays and other subscribed calendars](#holidays-and-other-subscribed-calendars).

 **Can I color-code my events?**
-Yes, in two ways: a `color` per calendar (with `colored: true`), or `customEvents` to color and icon events by matching their title.
-Note that colors assigned to individual events *inside Google Calendar* are not carried over.
+Yes, in three ways: a `color` per calendar (with `colored: true`), `customEvents` to color and icon events by matching their title, or `useGoogleEventColors: true` to reuse the colors you already assigned to events inside Google Calendar.
 See [Coloring events](#coloring-events).

 **Can this module display `.ICS` calendars or any other format?**
 Unfortunately, this module is designed to work exclusively with Google Calendar.
 Google Calendar data is formatted differently, which is why there's no support for other calendar types within this module.
 If you need to display `.ICS` calendars or other formats, consider using the default MagicMirror² calendar module.